 The St. Clair Catholic District School Board is investing in Indigenous student achievement and promoting greater awareness among all students of Indigenous histories, cultures, and perspectives.

 The St. Clair Catholic District School Board is honoured that Indigenous families continue to self-identify and programming and services are enhanced through this process.
-The St. Clair Catholic District School Board connects with local Indigenous communities and organizations: Aamjiwnaang (Chippewas of Sarnia First Nation); Bkejwanong Territory (Walpole Island First Nation); Chippewas of Kettle and Stony Point First Nation; Delaware Nation (Moravian of the Thames First Nation); Caldwell First Nation; the Sarnia Lambton Native Friendship Centre; and the Métis Nation of Ontario.
-The St. Clair Catholic District School Board has developed good relationships with First Nation, Metis, and Inuit communities in the region but we realize there is still much work to do.
+The St. Clair Catholic District School Board connects with local Indigenous communities and organizations: Aamjiwnaang (Chippewas of Sarnia First Nation); Bkejwanong Territory (Walpole Island First Nation); Chippewas of Kettle and Stony Point First Nation; Eelūnaapèewii Lahkèewiit (Moraviantown); Caldwell First Nation; the Sarnia Lambton Native Friendship Centre; and the Métis Nation of Ontario.
+The St. Clair Catholic District School Board continues to develop reciprocal relationships and partnerships with First Nations, Metis, and Inuit communities in the region.
 As we strive to localize student supports, we must address existing gaps in our system.
-Geographically we service Chatham-Kent and Sarnia-Lambton and work with communities with specific goals, wants, and needs as identified through our Indigenous Education Advisory Committee.
-At this time we are looking for a good process whereby families can be specific and identify their community as part of the self-identification process.
+Geographically, we service Chatham-Kent and Sarnia-Lambton and work with communities with specific goals, wants, and needs as identified through our Indigenous Education Advisory Committee.
+At this time, we are looking engage in a good way through a process whereby families can be specific and identify their community as part of the self-identification process.
 As we mobilize our partnerships with communities this enhanced community identification will enable our board to support the specific community needs in regards to data sharing, program development, and student needs, when requested by the community.

 For more information about First Nations, Métis and Inuit Self-Identification, click on the following brochure

 For more information about Indigenous Education across the St. Clair Catholic District School Board, click on the following brochure